Aksh-Narayana/User-Retention-Prediction-Application/README.md

 Problem Statement:

-For application developers, a potentoial challenge for them would be the user retention.
+For application developers, a potential challenge for them would be the user retention.
 They need a realiable and reuseable method to simluate the retention rates of their users so that they can figure out which group of users are likely to be retained/churned.
 In this way, they can later on keep different users interested in their product by performing corresponidng retention task.

 Abstract: